BDC Hamburger Icon

 How dual monitors save time and money

-Dual-monitor setups can streamline work and boost productivity in several ways.
+Dual-monitor setups can streamline work and boost productivity in these six ways.

 A second monitor increases productivity by decreasing the time it takes to complete specific tasks, such as data entry.
 A data-entry process can look something like this: